In Such a Connected World, Why Are We Lonelier Than Ever?Published: June 5, 2023

 - Spending a lot of time and energy on "things" vs relationships

 - Spending a lot of time on social media vs relationship

-“Someone doesn’t just wake up one day and all of a sudden is in a lonely state,” Faber said.
-“There are incidents that often are the catalyst to loneliness.”
+“Someone doesn’t just wake up one day all of a sudden in a lonely state,” Faber said.
+“There are various incidents that often can be a catalyst to loneliness.”
 Examples include: